0xor0ne/awesome-list/topics/cybersec.md

 - ["Blind Exploits to Rule Watchguard Firewalls"][173]
 - ["BPFDoor - An Evasive Linux Backdoor Technical Analysis"][292]
 - ["Competing in Pwn2Own 2021 Austin: Icarus at the Zenith"][556]
+- ["CoRJail: From Null Byte Overflow To Docker Escape Exploiting poll_list Objects In The Linux Kernel"][759]
 - ["Creating a Rootkit to Learn C"][719]
 - ["CVE-2022-0435: A Remote Stack Overflow in The Linux Kernel"][377]
 - ["[CVE-2022-1786] A Journey To The Dawn"][401]